IBM/engineering-insights-composite-pattern/README.md

 The UI can be accessed at the URL: http://`<NODERED_BASE_URL>`/engginsights.
 The `<NODERED_BASE_URL>` is the base URL noted in section [Note the websocket URL](#4-note-the-websocket-url).

+On the UI, you can get the list of defects, testcases and requirements.
+For defects, clicking on a defect shows all the mapped testcases and requirements.
+TODO - Add image
+For testcases, clicking in a testcase shows all the mapped requirements.
+TODO - Add image

+We can also get more insights like:
+- Get testcases that have no defects
+- Get all defects of a given severity
+- Get requirements that have no testcases
+- Get defects with no testcases and so on.

+These insights can help in getting the related testcases and requirements for a defect that can help in testcase execution optimization.

+The solution can be enhanced through the following mechanisms.
+* sample-config.txt - The configuration file can be enhanced to classify and tag the text to give better results.
+We know that authentication, login and password can refer to the same feature.
+All these words can be tagged to the same class to provide better text correlation.
+* Text similarity - The text similarity code can be enhanced to add lemmatization and spell corrections based on the solution need. `Login` can be misspelt as `Logn`.
+This text will not be tagged correctly.
+A spell correction can handle this scenario to provide better results.
+* More insights - More OrientDB queries can be written for more insights.

 # Troubleshooting